tigergraph/ecosys/README.md

 ### TigerGraph's Developer Resources

-- A [Documentation](https://docs.tigergraph.com/) a place that contains patterns, code snippts, and all of TigerGraph's functionality.
+- A [Documentation](https://docs.tigergraph.com/) place that contains patterns, code snippts, and all of TigerGraph's functionality.
 - A [YouTube channel](https://youtube.com/TigerGraph) with recorded guru sessions, starter kit demos, and GSQL functions.
-- A [Blogs](https://www.tigergraph.com/blog/) with technology insights and inspiring stories from developers.
+- A [Blog](https://www.tigergraph.com/blog/) with technology insights and inspiring stories from developers.
 - A [Developer FAQ](https://www.tigergraph.com/developerfaq/) to answer common questions.

 ### Connecting with Community